jAImezs33/jAImezs33/README.md

 - Mobile app development 📱
 - Teamwork and collaborations in open-source projects 🌍

-## Featured projects:
-- **Pet Emotion Recognition System**: An application that uses deep learning to analyze the emotions of cats and dogs.
-- **Student Task Management App**: A tool designed to help students organize their tasks and boost productivity.

 ## Connect with me:
 - **Email**: jaime.zamorano.sanz@gmail.com